-You cannot think of a SQL Server Administration or any kind of a relational and non-relational database administration without the two magic words: backup and restore.
-Backing up a database is a part of an essential operation that can prevent disaster scenarioes, like accidental corruption or deletion, and it’s often underlooked when working in a development or staging environment.
 If you are working as a DevOps Cloud Architect, a part of your responsibilities you’ll have to came up with a good backup and restore plan.
 This includes having backups on a cloud storage service, for example: Amazon S3, Azure Blob storage.
-You might also want to add a cold storage solution for long-term retention like Amazon Glacier and Azure Cool Storage, and most likely an on-premises storage solution.
+You might also want to add a cold storage solution for long-term retention like Amazon Glacier and Azure Cool Storage and most likely an on-premises storage solution.

-In this post, i will focus on how to backup and restore an Azure SQL Database using the Azure CLI, as a part of the Azure SQL Database Administration series.
+In this post, I will focus on how to backup and restore an Azure SQL Database using the Azure CLI, as a part of the Azure SQL Database Administration series.

 Azure SQL Database backups